Victor J. Andrew High School: Activities

+Marching Band

 The marching band is a nationally recognized field show marching band.

 The first director of the Victor J. Andrew High School Marching band was Patrick Culler in 1977.
 During Culler's tenure, he wanted his band to strive for excellence and the current principal wanted the band to start competing.
 Thus, the band started competing in 1979.
 Later in 1982, Dan Romano inherited the band program including the marching band and all concert bands; he directed the program until 2010.

 In the 1980s, the band struggled both financially and in its performance.
 Romano decided to try a new approach, and after many years the band began to see success in their marching competitions.
 He is known for starting the band's tradition of reciting their motto, "feet together, shoulders back, chins up, and eyes with pride" before taking the field.

 In 1987, the Victor J. Andrew High School Marching Band started going to band camp at Pilgrim Park, a church camp located in Princeton, Illinois (Near Peoria, Illinois).
 Since then the band annually goes to Pilgrim Park to prepare for the upcoming season.
 While they're there they learn marching drill, visuals, marching techniques and keep trying to improve their music.